dssg/triage/src/triage/component/postmodeling/contrast/README.md

        features.
 The function needs the user to pass the project path to the `path` argument.
 More details in the [Configuration File](#configuration-file) section.

-     - `plot_feature_group_average_importance` makes the same excersice, but it aggreagates (averages) feature importance metrics to the feature group level and plots the relevance of each feature grup.
+     - `plot_feature_group_average_importance` makes the same excercise, but it aggreagates (averages) feature importance metrics to the feature group level and plots the relevance of each feature group.

  - **Model Matrix characteristics**: